ryersondmp/sa11y/CONTRIBUTING.md

 2. Add comments to your code.
 3. Thoroughly test your code.
 4. Make sure your code lints.
+5. Make sure your code does not introduce any accessibility barriers.
-5. Create a pull request.
+6. Create a pull request!

 ## License
 By contributing, you agree that your contributions will be licensed under the same [license as Sa11y.](https://github.com/ryersondmp/sa11y/blob/master/LICENSE.md)